HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/resourceenvironments.md

         dxclient resource-env-provider import-properties -dxProfileName <dxProfileName> -filePath <filePath>
         ```
 !!! note
     A server restart is needed for the changes to take full effect.
-Please see the [restart commands]('../dxcoreserver.md') suitable for your deployment type.
+You can run the `restart-core-pods` or `restart-dx-server` commands.
+For more information see the restart commands under [DX Server Artifact Types]('../dxcoreserver.md').

 ???+ info "Related information"
     - [DXClient](../index.md)